-Adding a Permanent Message Policy to ex\rep\gsg\repmgr
+Adding a Permanent Message Policy to RepQuoteExampleGSG

-For illustration purposes, we will now update ex\rep\gsg\repmgr such that it requires only one acknowledgment from a replica on transactional commits.
+For illustration purposes, we will now update RepQuoteExampleGSG such that it requires only one acknowledgment from a replica on transactional commits.
 Also, we will give this acknowledgment a 500 microsecond timeout value.
 This means that our application's main thread will block for up to 500 microseconds waiting for an acknowledgment.
 If it does not receive at least one acknowledgment in that amount of time, DB will flush the transaction logs to disk before continuing on.

 This is a very simple update.
-We can perform the entire thing immediately before we parse our command line options.
-This is where we configure our environment handle anyway, so it is a good place to put it.
+We can perform the entire thing in RepQuoteExampleGSG.init() immediately after we set the application's priority and before we open our environment handle.